ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

 - ``--log``: *default "racoon_clip.log"*; Name of log file.

-Preset and custom options Barcodes and UMIs
+Preset and custom options: Barcodes and UMIs
 ---------------------------------

 Different experimental approaches (iCLIP, iCLIP2, iCLIP3, eCLIP, seCLIP) will use different lengths and positions for barcodes, UMIs, and adaptors.
 The following schematic shows the most common barcode setups.